jbcodeforce/flink-studies/flink-sql/00-basic-sql/README.md

     Created from Flink Study 2021
     Updated 10/2024 from Confluent Flink studies

 Start one Flink **Job manager** and **Task manager** containers, using the docker compose in deployment-local folder of this project.
-The docker engine mounts this project folder in `/home`, so content of the data will be in `/home/flink-sql-demos/data`
+The docker engine mounts this project folder in `/home`, so content of the data will be in `/home/flink-sql/data`

+## Pre-requisite

+* Build custom flink image using dockerfile under `deployment/custom-flink-image`
+* Start docker compose under `deployment/docker`.
+* Access Flink dashboard at [localhost:8081](http://localhost:8081/).
+See [this tutorial for UI introduction](https://developer.confluent.io/courses/apache-flink/web-ui-exercise/).

 ## First demo